 The application process:

-Finally, the ISA team selected the following twelve fellows for the ISA program 2021/22 which we proudly present here:
+Finally, the ISA team selected the following fifteen fellows for the ISA program 2021/22 which we proudly present here:

 Anne Aol from Kenya.
-With her ISA project, Anne aims to design, test and implement an innovative service delivery model on technology for safe waste collection.
-The flawed sanitation services have long been a growing challenge in Kenya, especially Nairobi where out of 2.5 million inhabitants, 80 per cent is lacking access to proper sanitation, which leads to water contamination and the spread of deadly diseases.
+With her ISA project, Anne aims to design, test, and implement an innovative service delivery model on technology for safe waste collection.
+The flawed sanitation services have long been a growing challenge in Kenya, especially Nairobi where out of 2.5 million inhabitants, 80 percent is lacking access to proper sanitation, which leads to water contamination and the spread of deadly diseases.
 With Fresh Life Initiative Anne plans to provide an affordable solution for safe sanitation to residents of slums in Nairobi city county.
-Using three main steps: 1) container-based toilets equipped with hand washing station, clean water and soap; 2) professional and regular waste collection and 3) safe treatment and reuse of all the waste collected, she plans to contribute to goal number 6 of the SDGs – clean water and sanitation.
+Using three main steps: 1) container-based toilets equipped with hand washing stations, clean water, and soap; 2) professional and regular waste collection and 3) safe treatment and reuse of all the waste collected, she plans to contribute to goal number 6 of the SDGs – clean water and sanitation.

 Chibunna Ogbonna from Nigeria.
 His ISA project is designed to increase electricity access using solar energy in areas of Nigeria where electricity is absent, limited, or intermittent in supply.

-With the Renewcykle start-up, he has been working on making renewable energy the most preferred, most accessible, and the most affordable energy source.
-They are devoted to goal number 7 of the SDGs – affordable and clean energy – by manufacturing and installing solar inverter systems with durable, recycled lithium battery storage for local clinics, University students, young professionals, micro-enterprises, homes, and rural communities.
-Light Up Nigeria Initiative, the ISA project he will be working on, will be a campaign dedicated to aggressively electrify the southeastern region of Nigeria using clean energy sources, following the rest of the country and finally other African countries.
+With the Kiru start-up, he has been working on making renewable energy the most preferred, accessible, and most affordable energy source.
+They are devoted to goal number 7 of the SDGs – affordable and clean energy – by deploying solar-powered smart grids integrated with a digital platform, they will connect productive use businesses and residential homes to clean and reliable electricity.
+Light Up Nigeria Initiative, the ISA project he will be working on, will be a campaign dedicated to aggressively electrifying the southern region of Nigeria using clean energy sources, following the rest of the country and finally other African countries.

 Karima El Azhary from Morocco.
 Her ISA project is dedicated to providing new composite insulation materials and carbon-negative construction materials to be used in both new and already existing buildings.
 With her project, Karima aims to contribute to the improvement of energy efficiency of buildings and provide carbon-negative construction material, through a set of technical solutions that consists of promoting the use of bio-based, ecological, sustainable, available, and low-cost natural materials.
 These materials are based on natural fibers and poultry waste and they show their importance in resisting both hot and cold climatic conditions and ensuring a comfortable indoor climate for the inhabitants independently of extremes hot weather, without resorting to excessive energy consumption.
 With this project, she will contribute to goal 11 of SDG- sustainable cities and communities.
 Consequently, these biobased composite materials will allow storing carbon that mitigates climate change, therefore supporting goal 13- climate action.